KoP3YkA/ModularORM/README.md

 ### 🔄 Automatic Table Updates

+> ⚠️ As of version 0.2.2 this feature is in Beta and is best not used.

 As mentioned earlier, the library supports automatic table updates.
 Currently, only column updates are supported (adding them to the database and removing them accordingly).
 Let's assume you initially created a table and used it for a month:

 ```typescript